What is fleet management?

 - In-vehicle verbal feedback

-With telematics, fleet managers have access to vehicle diagnostic reporting, asset tracking and insight into driver behaviours.
-With this available data, fleet managers can gain new insight into their business, to plan and innovate for the future.
+With telematics and FMS, fleet managers have access to sophisticated vehicle diagnostic reporting, asset tracking and insight into driver behaviours.
+With this available data, fleet managers can gain new insight into their business, allowing for improvements and efficiencies to be made.
+The integration of telematics and FMS helps in all areas of a fleet manager's job such as managing finances, optimising logistics, increasing productivity and providing tools that allow for more in-depth analysis of available data.

 If you liked this post, let us know!